carterchannui/DatabaseManager/README.md

 // Filter current working dataset by rates of education or employment. filter:<education>:<le/ge>:<percentage>

-// Display population of specific ethnicity, education or employment of the current working dataset. population:<ethnicity><education><employment>
+// Display population of specific ethnicity, education or employment of the working dataset. population:<ethnicity><education><employment>

 // Display percent of ethnicity, education, or employment of the working dataset.